FAQs, Helps, and Extras

 It is up to the parent.
 Our suggestion is that students who are slow readers and need to speed up the course listen to every other chapter of a book through Audible, or the student listens to 1-2 of the required reading books for each course and reads the other books.

-Greenleaf High School Language Arts is recommended for students in 8th or 9th grade and above.
+Our High School Language Arts courses are recommended for students in 8th or 9th grade and above.

 Art history and appreciation and geography are thorough and designed to not need supplementation.
 One art project is included for each unit, for a total of 10 art projects during each course.
 Students interested in pursuing more than basic skills will likely want to supplement with extra art courses.